Trans/Gender

 The past decade has seen a substantial increase in trans representation in mainstream media.
 1 As gender historians and theorists Jules Joanne Gleeson and Elle O’Rourke argue, in recent years “transgender culture has increasingly appeared as a mass culture”.
 2 What was previously a “set of subcultures”, 3 sustained by the engagement of, among others, trans artists and activists, is now becoming part of the mainstream.
 Following actress Laverne Cox’s appearance on the cover of Time magazine in 2014, this moment has often been referred to as ‘The Transgender Tipping Point’.
 There are now multiple TV shows featuring positive and complex portrayals of trans characters, such as Cox’s breakthrough Orange Is the New Black or the teen drama Euphoria.
 And while much attention has been focused on trans women, the popularity of male and non-binary trans celebrities like actor Elliot Page, artist Kae Tempest, or TV personality Jonathan Van Ness, has also highlighted the diversity of trans identities.

 The narrative of progress, however, is just one side of a coin.
 The other side reveals a much grimmer picture: increased visibility has been accompanied by an often violent backlash against trans people worldwide.
-4 For example, there have been severe restrictions on trans rights in the US, where, even after Donald Trump had left office, state legislatures created a “record-breaking year for anti-transgender legislation”.
+4 For example, there have been severe restrictions on trans rights in the US, where, even after Donald Trump had left office, state legislatures created a “record-breaking year for anti-transgender legislation” in 2021.
 5

 This pushback against trans rights has become part of a broader attack on so-called ‘gender ideology’, whose critics posit that ‘gender’ “is a dangerous, if not diabolical, ideology threatening to destroy families, local cultures, civilization, and even ‘man’ himself”.
 6 Gender and political theorist Judith Butler argues that the “principal aim of the movement is to reverse progressive legislation won in the last decades by both LGBTQI and feminist movements”.
 7 They add: “The anti-gender ideology movement is not opposing a specific account of gender, but seeking to eradicate ‘gender’ as a concept or discourse, a field of study, an approach to social power”.
 8 How, then, is the backlash against trans people connected to wider systems of social power?
 What can a critical conceptual analysis of gendered oppression add to struggles for equality both in activism and academia?
 And what has given the term gender so much traction in the first place?